 HUMAN RESOURCE DEVELOPMENT

 Your Company continues to have in place an Anti-Sexual Harassment Policy in line withthe requirements of "The Sexual Harassment of Women at the Workplace (PreventionProhibition & Redressal) Act 2013".
-An internal Complaints Committee was formedin FY 2015 and continues to exist to redress complaints received regarding sexualharassment.
-No complaints were received during the financial year 2016-17 in relationthereto.
-Your Company has also imparted awareness training to all employees on theAnti-Sexual Harassment policy during the year'.
+Also your Company has an InternalComplaints Committee to redress complaints received regarding sexual harassment.
+Nocomplaints were received during the financial year 2017-18 in relation thereto.
+Furtheryour Company has also imparted awareness training to all employees on the 'Anti-SexualHarassment Policy during the year under review.

-The disclosures pursuant to SEBI (Share Based Employee Benefits) Regulations2014 Section 62 of the Companies Act 2013 read with Companies (Share Capital andDebenture) Rules 2014 as at March 31 2018 in connection with the ESOP 2008 are set outin Annexure VIII to this Report.
+Further the disclosures pursuant to SEBI (Share Based Employee Benefits) Regulations2014 Section 62 of the Companies Act 2013 read with Companies (Share Capital andDebenture) Rules 2014 as at March 31 2018 in connection with the ESOP 2008 are set outin Annexure VIII to this Report.

 PARTICULARS OF REMUNERATION

-Your Company has adopted a well-defined Nomination & Remuneration Policy forDirectors Key Managerial Personnel and other employees which form part of this report as AnnexureIX.
+Your Company has adopted a well-defined Nomination & Remuneration Policy forDirectors Key Managerial Personnel and other employees which forms part of this Report asAnnexure IX.

-The ratio of the remuneration of each director to the median employee's remunerationand other details in accordance with Section 197 (12) of the Companies Act 2013 read withRule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 forms part of this report as Annexure X.
+The ratio of the remuneration of each Director to the median employee's remunerationand other details in accordance with Section 197 (12) of the Companies Act 2013 read withRule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 forms part of this Report as Annexure X.